istarlet/derby-city-drip/README.md

 - `npm run dev` or `yarn dev`

 ## Javascript Features
-`Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app`
+`1Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app`

 `Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)`